ItsPungpond98/ItsPungpond98/README.md

 ### Via: <br>
 Discord - @ItsPungpond98 #2471 <br>
 Email - [itspungpond98@gmail.com](mailto:itspungpond98@gmail.com)<br>
-Phone Numer - No u!
+Phone Number - No u!
 <!---
 ItsPungpond98/ItsPungpond98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.